 Skip to Content

-With insufficient time and knowledge regarding the properties for sale, the chances of making a very expensive mistake are high.
-There are countless techniques to mitigate that risk; still, you should discover as much as you can regarding residential property auctions before determining whether buying your next investment property this way is best for you.
+With limited time and information about the properties for sale, the chances of making a costly mistake are high.
+There are many ways to mitigate that risk, but you should learn as much as possible about residential property auctions before deciding whether buying your next investment property this way is right for you.

-What makes buying these types of properties so risky is because the full details of their condition are often unknown.
-In some instances, the bank or lender may not even allow you to have a professional inspection done on the property before bidding, or even let you look around the property yourself.
-It is likely that the previous owner has neglected to perform routine maintenance and even significant repairs on the property, often due to a lack of funds.
-The former owner may even have intentionally damaged the property out of spite, sometimes stripping the house of any element that might have the slightest value – appliances, lightbulbs, doorknobs, even cabinets, and fixtures.
+Buying these types of properties is risky because the full details of their condition are often unknown.
+Sometimes, the bank or lender may not even allow you to have a professional inspection done on the property before bidding or even to look around the property yourself.
+Previous owners often neglect routine maintenance and significant repairs due to financial issues.
+As a result, buyers may encounter unexpected issues after the purchase.
+Properties in foreclosure often suffer from deferred maintenance, and some previous owners intentionally damage their homes.
+Missing appliances, damaged fixtures, and vandalism are common problems in auctioned homes.

-Moreover, as soon as the bidding starts, you’ll need to recognize how real estate auctions naturally work.
-In some situations, the lender is not required to accept your offer even if you are the highest bidder.
-Often, the starting price is the amount owed to the bank or lender; other times, the starting price may be significantly lower to increase the auction’s chances of success.
-The auctioneer may also set a hidden reserve price on the property, which implies that if the bidding does not meet or exceed that amount, the property will not be sold, regardless of who wins.
+Either way, once the bidding starts, you’ll need to understand how real estate auctions typically work.
+Sometimes, the lender is not required to accept your offer, even if you are the highest bidder.
+The starting price is often the amount owed to the bank or lender; in other cases, the starting price may be significantly lower to increase the auction’s chances of success.
+The auctioneer may also set a hidden reserve price on the property, which means that if the bidding does not meet or exceed that amount, the property will not be sold, regardless of who wins.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.